Terms / Policies / Procedures

 Currently, children have a choice of activities to participate in an assigned area each day.
 This division time gives campers an opportunity to be with campers from other groups (within their own division or neighborhood) as well as other staff.

 - Field Games – Field 1

-- Board Games & Card Games – Pavilion
+- Board Games & Card Games – Camp Sites

 BFT (Big Fun Time):

-A 30-minute period once per week is provided when the Activity Leaders for 3-4 groups at camp will run an entertaining and exciting large group activity.
+Each day Activity Leaders will run an entertaining and exciting large group activity.
 This time will showcase the cool and silly personalities of the staff while engaging the campers in some group fun!

 Of course, if you would like your camper to swim, please send a note to the counselor communicating your request and we will try our best to motivate your camper to participate.